 Some hikers leave a car at both trailheads and hike from one end to the other.
 If this is your goal, the most popular route is to hike from the Stuart Lake Trailhead (Colchuck Zone) to the Snow Lakes Trailhead (Snow Zone) due to the elevation profile of the area.

 Another popular option is to setup a base camp at Upper Snow Lake or Colchuck Lake.
 Then you can take a steep day hike up into the Core Zone and return back to your camp at night.

 The Core Enchantments zone is where the real jaw-dropping beauty happens.
 To get to the Core Zone you're going have a big climb no matter how you slice it.

 Aasgard Pass (7841 ft) – the highest point on the trail - is roughly 6,500 feet above the Snow Lakes Trailhead and 4,400 feet above the Stuart Lake Trailhead.
 Entering from the Snow Lakes trailhead will provide a more gradual ascent.
-Entering from the Stuart Lake trailhead will provide a very steep ascent from Colchuck Lake up to Aasgard Pass.
+Entering from the Stuart Lake trailhead will provide a very steep (but shorter) ascent from Colchuck Lake up to Aasgard Pass.

 This is my personal summary of the regulations for this area.
 Please visit the forest service's Enchantment Lakes Regulations Page for the official rules.